Jasper National Park: Jasper Park established

 Jasper Forest Park was established by a federal order in council on September 14, 1907.
 The approximately 12950 km2 were carved out of the Rocky Mountain Forest Reserve, and covered an area bounded on the west by the continental divide, on the south by the divide between the Athabasca and North Saskatchewan watersheds, on the north by a straight line at 53°35′ north, and on the east by "the base of the foothills".
 The boundary was somewhat clarified by another order in council in 1909, but because the area was unsurveyed, the southeastern portion remained vague for years.

 The park's establishment was spurred by plans for the construction of additional Canadian transcontinental railways built through Edmonton, the Canadian Northern Railway and Grand Trunk Pacific Railway, which were to cross the Rocky Mountains at Yellowhead Pass.
 Jasper Park was intended to be developed into an alpine resort similar to Banff National Park, at the time known as Rocky Mountains Park, with a train station, tourist hotels, and a service town.
 Jasper Park was intended to occupy the same position to the railways that Banff National Park already had to the Canadian Pacific Railway.
 Collectively, the mountain parks were intended as a sort of wilderness playground for middle-class workers, an antidote to the malaise of modern life.

 However, the vision of wilderness on which Jasper Park's development plan depended was at odds with the presence of long-established Métis homesteads within the park, many of whom were descended from the white and Haudenosaunee fur traders and trappers employed by the North West Company and the Hudson's Bay Company in the 19th century.
 In 1909, six Métis families living in Jasper Park were declared squatters, paid compensation for improvements made to the land, including buildings, ditches, and fences, and ordered to leave the park.
+The American Lewis Swift had also settled in the area in the 1890s to farm, raise livestock, and trade.
+Expecting to be able to sell his land at a premium to the railroad, and later the government, he refused to leave.
+Swift was made Jasper's first game warden and was granted title for his homestead in 1911.